Five Simple Mosquito Prevention Tips For Dallas Property Owners

 You can reduce the mosquito population in your yard by lessening attracting factors from your property.

-- Limit food sources by wearing long sleeves, long pants, closed-toe shoes, and insect repellant.
-Be sure to wear looser clothing that isn’t too thin so mosquitoes won’t be able to easily bite through them with their long, thin proboscises they use to feed.
+Limit food sources by wearing long sleeves, long pants, closed-toe shoes, and insect repellant.
+Be sure to wear looser clothing that isn’t too thin so mosquitoes won’t be able to easily bite through them with the long, thin proboscises they use to feed.

 Reducing mosquito populations won’t eliminate the infestation, but it is a helpful start.
 Finish the job right.
 Team up with a local pest control company to learn more about your mosquito extermination options.